libp2p/specs/relay/DCUtR.md

 bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].

-Implemntations SHOULD refuse encoded RPC messages (length prefix excluded) larger than 4 KiB.
+Implementations SHOULD refuse encoded RPC messages (length prefix excluded) larger than 4 KiB.

 RPC messages conform to the following protobuf schema: